 This quarterly global snapshot of activity in the technology sector highlights trends, business challenges and opportunities.
-In this edition we review the third calendar quarter of 2014.
+In this edition we review the fourth calendar quarter of 2014.

 Detailed financial information can be accessed by clicking on the "explore tool" on the home page at www.pwc.com/techscorecard.